-The good news is that strokes can be treated and prevented, and many fewer Americans die of stroke now than in the past.
+The good news is that many fewer Americans die of stroke now than in the past.
+Effective treatments can also help prevent disability from stroke.

 Products & Services